mwouts/jupytext/README.md

 Collaborating then works as follows:
 - Your collaborator pulls your script.
-- The script opens as a notebook in Jupyter, with no outputs (in JupyterLab this requires a [right-click](#jupyter-notebook-or-jupyterlab)).
+- The script opens as a notebook in Jupyter, with no outputs (in JupyterLab right-click the script and use the open-with context menu).
 - They run the notebook and save it.
 Outputs are regenerated, and a local `.ipynb` file is created.
 - Note that, alternatively, the `.ipynb` file could have been regenerated with `jupytext --sync notebook.py`.
 - They change the notebook, and push their updated script.
 The diff is nothing else than a standard diff on a Python script.